svd-serhii/svd-serhii/README.md

+### under construction...🧐

 ### Hi there 👋, I'm Serhii

-### I'm Fullstack Developer
+- ⚙️ I'm currently in the process of switching from another business to IT
+- 🖥 I'm currently learning everything I need on the path of a Fullstack developer

-- 💪 I like to write code
+- 💪 I try to find time to become a professional in the field of frontend and backend development
-- 🛞 I like cars and I like to drive cars
-- ⚽️ I like sports (football, basketball)
-- 🏝 I like traveling and relax
+- ⚡️ I finally found something that really interests and brings me pleasure

-- 🖥 I’m currently learning JS, React js, Node.js
+- 📬 How to reach me: svdemchenko@gmail.com